Sharia in Nigeria: Mannequins

 As of 30 June 2021, the Kano State Hisbah Board (Kano State is the most populous in Nigeria as of the most recent census) banned the use of mannequins "to display clothes by tailors, supermarkets and boutique owners" in Kano state.
 The Hisbah Commander-in-Chief, Ustaz Harun Muhammad Sani Ibn Sina issued a statement: “Hisbah prohibits the use of mannequins at shops, commercial and private residences and other public places.
 This violates Islamic provisions, it is also responsible for immoral thoughts among some members of the public, all these are against Islam."
 In August 2021, it forbade the use of mannequins with heads to advertise clothing in shops, Ibn Sina stating, "Islam frowns on idolatry.
 With the head on it looks like a human being." the headless mannequins should be "covered at all times" because to show "the shape of the breast, the shape of the bottom, is contrary to the teachings of Sharia".

 Alcohol

-In 2020, the Kano State Hisbah Board implemented the destruction of 1,975,000 bottles of beer worth over N200 million (almost $500,000 USD) that had been confiscated within metropolitan Kano.
+In 2020, the Kano State Hisbah Board implemented the destruction of 1,975,000 bottles of beer worth over N200 million (almost US$500,000) that had been confiscated within metropolitan Kano.

 Haircuts

 In 2020, the Kano State Islamic police shaved off the Mohawk hairstyles of young men on the pavements of Kano city.
-Another report state that afro hair was punished by Hisbah in Kaduna state.
+Another report stated that Afro hair was punished by Hisbah in Kaduna state, despite there being no such prohibition in Islam.